Myanmar authorities threaten more arrests | DW | 08.03.2021

 Security forces in Myanmar have pledged to round up Yangon protesters who defied a curfew.
 The UN and the US say people who took part in the pro-democracy rally should be allowed to return home.

-Security forces in Myanmar cornered hundreds of pro-democracy protesters on Monday after they broke a night-time curfew to demonstrate against a military coup.
+The UN said 200 people were unable to leave the protest site.

-Thousands earlier marched through the Sanchaung district in the country's main city of Yangon to call on the ruling junta to stand aside.
+Thousands had marched through the Sanchaung district in the country's biggest city of Yangon to call on the ruling junta to stand aside.

-But authories said they would round up and arrest anyone found to be breaching the curfew.

-UN Secretary-General Antonio Guterres "calls for maximum restraint and urges for the safe release of all without violence or arrests," UN spokesman Stephane Dujarric said.

 The UN office in Myanmar as well as the US and British embassies appealed to security forces to allow protesters to leave without violence or arrest.